 The John C. Weisenborn family lived in Morrow County, Ohio, in 1850.
 Their household in 1850: John C, 32, Germany; Catherine, 23, Germany; and Luther, 3, Ohio.
 The father John was a farmer.

 By 1860 John C. Weisenborn and his family had moved to Auglaize County, Ohio: John, 42, Prussia; Mary C, 31, Baden; Luther, 13, Oh; John M, 4, OH; John F, 2, Oh; Mary, 2 months, Oh.
 The family had a post office address of St. Johns and the father John was a farmer.

-Since I saw that they lived near Chatt and were likely Lutherans, I checked Zion Chatt’s records and see that the “Christoph Wissenborn” family attended church there in the mid-1860s and later.
-Their records indicate that his John’s wife’s name was Mary Catharine (Schüt).
-Their son John Herman was baptized at Zion Chatt in 1865 and son John Martin was confirmed there in 1871.
-John and Mary Catharine were from Niederdorla, Thuringen, and Grossherzogthern, Baden, respectively.
+Since I saw that they lived near Chatt I checked Zion Chatt’s records and see that the “Christoph Wissenborn” family attended church there in the mid-1860s and later.
+Their records indicate that Christoph was married to Mary Catharine (Schüt).
+Their son John Herman Weisenborn was baptized at Zion Chatt in 1865 and son John Martin was confirmed there in 1871.
+Christoph and Mary Catharine were from Niederdorla, Thuringen, and Grossherzogtum, Baden, respectively.

 1850 U.S. Census, Bennington, Morrow, Ohio, p.56B, dwelling 802, family 814, John C. Weisenborn; digital image by subscription, Ancestry.com (https://search.ancestry.com/search/db.aspx?htx=List&dbid=8054&offerid=0%3a7858%3a0 : viewed 25 Nov 2018).